Tiance-Zhang/infsci2470-final/Report.md

 - We designed user interface includes navigation bar, cycling through images on the homepage, cards on the hompage, footer, tables on product and shopping cart page, and other opitmizations.
-- We set up forms with username, email and passward for users to register and login our website.
+- We set up forms with username, email and password for users to register and login our website.
 - We designed the different viewports based on different screen size including desktop, tablet and phone.
-- We added some contents on homepage to make it looks well-designed.<br><br><br>
+- We added some content on homepage to make it looks well-designed.<br><br><br>

 ## Technical Architecture